-What you must pay when you get Services that are covered for you these services condition is such that other means of transportation \$250 copay for each one-way could endanger the person's health or if authorized Medicare-covered air by the plan. transportation service. • Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+What you must pay when you get Services that are covered for you these services could endanger the person's health or if authorized \$300 copay for each one-way by the plan.
+Medicare-covered air • Non-emergency transportation by ambulance is transportation service. appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
 Prior authorization rules apply for non-emergency ambulance services.
-Annual physical exam Our plan covers an annual routine physical exam in exam per calendar year.
+Annual physical exam Our plan covers an annual routine physical exam in \$0 copay for the annual physical addition to the Medicare-covered Annual Wellness exam.
+Visit.
+Benefit is limited to one annual routine physical exam per calendar year.
 The annual routine physical exam allows you to seek a separate visit with your physician to discuss general health questions or issues without presentation of a specific chief complaint and includes a comprehensive review of systems and physical examination.
 This exam does not include lab or diagnostic testing.